foundgen-bio/iccv2025/_pages/home.md

 Call for Reviewers: If you are interested in contributing to our paper review process, please complete the [sign-up form](https://forms.gle/9nsmoFR9bjaP68vW6).
 We will publicly acknowledge our program committee members.
 Your expertise and time dedicated to this effort are greatly appreciated and crucial to the success of the workshop.

 ## Contact
-If you have any questions, please contact hatef.otroshi@idiap.ch
+If you have any questions, please contact [hatef.otroshi@idiap.ch](mailto:hatef.otroshi@idiap.ch?subject=Inquiry%20about%20ICCV%202025%20Workshop%20on%20Foundation%20and%20Generative%20Models%20in%20Biometrics).